Verizon’s powerful plans will be worth the cost for many, but some will prefer saving money with Twigby.

 Twigby and Verizon are very different cell phone companies.
 Just look at this chart of the most popular plans from each company to get an idea of what we mean.

-As you can see, Verizon’s most popular offering costs $70 and comes with unlimited data.
-Meanwhile, Twigby’s comes with 10 GB of data and costs less than $20 (but the price will go up after the first 6 months).
+As you can see, Verizon’s most popular offering costs $65 and comes with unlimited data.
+Meanwhile, Twigby’s comes with 20 GB of high-speed data and costs just $30 (but the price will go up after the first three months).

-In short: Twigby’s plans are cheap, but Verizon’s offer way more.
+In short: Twigby’s plans are cheap, but Verizon’s plans offer way more.

 We’ll get into all the nitty-gritty details about both carriers now, beginning with Twigby.